canvas-medical/documentation/collections/_api/patient.md

             description: Patient phone number, expected to be 10 digits
           - name: active
             type: boolean
-            description: Whether this patient's record is in active use
+            description: By default, both active and inactive patients are returned.
+Use this parameter to only return active (true) or inactive (false)
           - name: nickname
             type: string
             description: Preferred or alternate name